 Getting Sat Nav

-There are a number of different makes and models of in-car Sat Nav units around.
+There are several different makes and models of in-car Sat Nav units around.
 They include models from Garmin, Navman and Magellan.
 We're particularly fond of the TomTom range (for styling, features and price)...

 TomTom One on Show 4